The Klarna Product Page Dataset: Web Element Nomination with Graph Neural Networks and Large Language Models: Embedders for DOM Elements

 where $\bV$, $\bb$, $\bW$, and $\bw$, are trained together with the parameters of the GRU.

-\textbf{FreeDOM}: We adapt the state of the art FreeDOM architecture from~\cite{Lin_2020}.
-FreeDOM is a two-stage method where a neural network model first computes node representations based on local and contextual information (based on both text and HTML), and then uses representation distances and semantic relatedness between node pairs in the second stage.
-It is worth mentioning that, in the original implementation, the authors perform a filtering step where templates common to multiple webpages are identified and used to substantially reduce the number of nodes that the model considers.
-In our case, this is not possible since the pages we consider do not generally come from the same set of websites.
-That being said, FreeDOM could potentially be at a disadvantage to the other models since it does not perfectly suit our application and the \DatasetName.
-However, the authors set out to learn site-invariant feature representations and found that FreeDOM could generalize well to unseen websites without additional human effort.
-Therefore, we find it interesting to include it in our representation learning comparison.
+\textbf{FreeDOM}: We adapt the FreeDOM architecture \citep{Lin_2020}.
+This is a two-stage method where a neural network first computes node representations based on local and contextual information (using both text and HTML), and then uses representation distances and semantic relatedness between node pairs in the second stage.
+In the original implementation, \citep{Lin_2020} perform a filtering step where templates common to multiple pages are identified and used to reduce the number of nodes that the model considers.
+On our dataset, this is not possible since the pages generally do not come from the same set of websites.
+That being said, FreeDOM may be at a disadvantage compared to the other models because it does not perfectly suit our application or dataset.
+However, the authors set out to learn site-invariant feature representations and found that FreeDOM could generalize well to unseen websites.